 “I need to measure your waist, little one,” he said as he held out his hand.
-“Unfortunately that measure and your hip require you be upright.
+“Unfortunately, that one and your hip require you be upright.
 It won’t be for long.”

 “I have you, my flower,” he promised again.
 “Just lean against me.
 It’s well.”